derekkedziora/ukrainian-wallpapers/index.md

 Pick a wallpaper you like and please support a [Ukrainian charity](/donate) after you download it.

 Like this font?
-It’s also made in Ukraine, and you can download it from [Google Fonts](https://fonts.google.com/specimen/Arsenal).
+It’s called Kyiv*Type and made in Ukraine.
+It's [freely available](https://www.behance.net/gallery/90690285/KyivType-variable-superfamily).